What Is a Bill of Quantities? (Example & Template Included)

 What Should Be Included in a Bill of Quantities?

-A bill of quantities can be used for many purposes, but its main goal is to act as a list of all the materials and labor that’ll be used over the course of a construction project.
+A bill of quantities can be used for many purposes, but its main goal is to act as a list of all the materials and labor that will be used throughout a construction project.
 This means it must capture the relevant details for these items to be useful.
 There are, of course, different bills of quantities, but the following is usually the common denominator among all of them.

 Item Number